 - It may help prevent cancer: Some evidence suggests that ACV may help kill cancer cells and shrink tumors.
 However, these studies have not progressed to human trials, so it is essential to take this evidence as highly preliminary.
 It is a noted antioxidant powerhouse, though, containing phenols such as catechin and caffeic acid, and could help the body fight off damaging free radicals.

-What kind of ACV should you buy?
+What kind of apple cider vinegar should you buy?

 Not all ACV is created equal.
 It can often be hard to decipher which kind is the best when they all seem to say some variation of “natural,” “organic,” or “raw.”
 Make sure that you are purchasing organic, raw, and unfiltered apple cider vinegar (like this one).
 It should be murky in the bottom, with “the mother” still intact and clearly visible.